LEADisDEAD/Plagiarism-Checker/README.md

 - Processing time may vary depending on file size and network speed.

 - .idea/ and other IDE-specific files are ignored via .gitignore.

+- IMP : main.py file contains the same functionalities but instead of NLP it uses regex library (less accurate).
+If you want to use this version instead of NLP, you'd have to make some changes else, this file can be deleted or ignored.

 ---